What are Passkeys?

 How to Integrate Passkeys

 If you are already using an OAuth architecture, adding support for passkeys authentication should be straightforward.
 This can be done with full reliability and considerable benefits in user experience.
 You do however need to understand some technology limitations and how to manage them.
-The Passkeys - Design your Solution article summarizes the main behaviors and provides some recommdations.
+The Passkeys - Design your Solution article summarizes the main behaviors and provides some recommendations.

 Conclusion